ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Related Work

 \subsection{Vision-based 3D Object Detection}

-Vision-based 3D object detection aims to predict 3D bounding boxes of objects, a challenging task due to the inherent ambiguity in estimating object depth from monocular images.
+The key challenge of vision-based 3D object detection is the inherent ambiguity in estimating depth from images.
 Despite this, significant progress has been made through various approaches.
 One prominent direction involves predicting 3D bounding boxes from 2D image features.
 Early works, such as CenterNet \cite{centernet}, demonstrates that 2D detectors can be adapted for 3D detection with minimal modifications.
-More recently, methods like M3D-RPN \cite{m3drpn} and D4LCN \cite{d4lcn} introduces depth-aware layers and dynamic kernel learning guided by depth maps, respectively, to enhance spatial awareness.
 FCOS3D \cite{fcos3d} converts 3D targets to the image domain for predicting both 2D and 3D attributes.
 DD3D \cite{dd3d} further emphasizes the benefit of depth pretraining.

 Another active research line focuses on projecting 2D image features into 3D space.
-LSS pioneers the view transform method, predicting depth distributions and projecting features onto a bird's-eye view (BEV), which has since become popular for 3D detection.
+LSS pioneers the view transform method, predicting depth distributions and projecting features onto BEV.
 BEVDet \cite{bevdet} utilizes the BEV feature space for 3D detection.
+BEVDet4D \cite{bevdet4d} combines multiple frames of temporal information to perform joint spatiotemporal feature modeling in the BEV space, effectively improving the accuracy of dynamic obstacle detection and the ability to estimate motion states.
 DETR3D \cite{detr3d} and BEVFormer \cite{bevformer} employs object queries and deformable attention to generate BEV features, while BEVDepth \cite{bevdepth} applies explicit depth supervision to improve accuracy.
-BEVStereo \cite{bevstereo} enhances depth quality by applying multi-view stereo on key frames.
-PolarFormer \cite{polarformer} represents a similar trend towards utilizing specific coordinate systems for more precise localization.
-PETR \cite{petr} further improves upon DETR3D \cite{detr3d} by incorporating 3D position-aware representations, while PETRv2 \cite{petrv2} integrates temporal information.
+PETR \cite{petr} further improves upon DETR3D \cite{detr3d} by incorporating 3D position-aware representations.
 However, the study of the image feature extractor also needs to be focused.
 This paper proposes ROA-BEV, which can be used in previous BEV-based methods to generate the region's attention.